parallaxinc/cyberbot_makecode/README.md

 # Makecode Extension for the Cyber:bot Product
-Use this Library to add blocks for the [cyber:bot Robot Kit – with micro:bit](https://www.parallax.com/product/cyberbot-robot-kit-with-microbit/)
+Use this Library to add blocks for the [Cyber:bot Robot Kit – with Micro:bit](https://www.parallax.com/product/cyberbot-robot-kit-with-microbit/)

 ## Cyber:bot Makecode Tutorials
 // put link to tutorials here //

+## Cyber:bot Blocks
+The Cyber:bot extension adds two separate groups of blocks, that being the cyber:bot category and the extra blocks.
+The Cyber:bot blocks all directly control a part of the Cyber:bot that is either already part of the bot or is easily added using the boards built-in breadboard and our tutorials, these blocks are shown below.

-## Basic Read Write
+### Basic Read Write
 This section contains the blocks you will need to do basic reading and writing of any of the pins labeled P0-P22 on the Cyber:bot which are different than the ones used by the Micro:bit.

 Write high or low to any of the pins.